 Published following the double eponymous exhibition at Kunsthalle Wien, from September 18 to November 8, 2015, and at Witte de With Center for Contemporary Art, from January 29 to May 8, 2016.

-Charlemagne Palestine wrote intense, ritualistic music in the 1970s, intended by the composer to rub against audiences' expectations of what is beautiful and meaningful in music.
+Charlemagne Palestine (born Charles Martin ni 1947 in Brooklyn, New York) wrote intense, ritualistic music in the 1970s, intended by the composer to rub against audiences' expectations of what is beautiful and meaningful in music.
 A composer-performer, he always performed his own works as soloist.
 His earliest works were compositions for carillon and electronic drones, and he is best known for his intensely performed piano works.
 He also performs as a vocalist.
 Palestine's performance style is ritualistic; he generally surrounds himself (and his piano) with stuffed animals, smokes large numbers of kretek (Indonesian clove cigarettes) and drinks cognac.